At Pi Wars, we take the safeguarding of everybody very seriously, whether competitor, spectator or volunteer.

 At the event

 Depending on the severity of the breach, the person involved may be asked to leave the building.
-If further intervention is required, campus security may be asked to be involved in order to ensure the person is escorted away from the premises.
+If further intervention is required, security may be asked to be involved in order to ensure the person is escorted away from the premises.
 If a serious breach has occurred, the issue will be referred to the Police who may take it further.

 Outside the event